 Working in a place with a strong leader capable of good management is one of the greatest predictors of the employee turnover rate.
-The rule of thumb is, happy and content workers equals to high employee retention and therefore increasing productivity and profits.
+The rule of thumb is happy and content workers equal to high employee retention, increasing productivity and profits.

 Always encourage communication.
-An open-door policy is one that makes employees feel heard and valued.
+An open-door policy makes employees feel heard and valued.
 Inspire a sense of unity by taking down the office walls literally and figuratively to eliminate barriers.
 This will give employees a feeling that everyone is equal, which will stimulate the willingness for more communication.

 3. Growth and Development

 Make sure an office is a place for growth and development.
 It’s easy for individuals to feel stifled if they feel like they’ve hit the ceiling and cannot move any higher personally or professionally.

 Invest in group seminars, conferences, and other activities that will foster growth and improvement.
 A virtual race with atlasGO is guaranteed to challenge your team physically and mentally while working towards a greater cause.
 Create a race of your own here!